top of page

 Why One Blog Post Is Rarely Enough

-Each time an AI system encounters consistent explanations about a topic, the association between that source and the subject can gradually strengthen.
+Each time a similar explanation is found by the AI system regarding a certain topic, the association between that source and the topic may become stronger.

 Why AI Systems Trust Patterns, Not Individual Pages